dylanfesta/SmoothedSpectralAbscissa.jl/docs/src/index.md

 # SmoothedSpectralAbscissa.jl

-The Purpose of this package is computing the Smoothed Spectral Abscissa of square matrices, and the associated gradient.
-The computation can be optimized for recursion, so that each new calculation does not reallocate memory.
+This package computes the smoothed spectral abscissa (SSA) of square matrices, and the associated gradient.

-I implemented only the "simplified" version that does not have projections.
+I implemented only the "simplified" version of SSA, i.e. the one that does not have projections.

 The algorithm is described in the following paper: